What is histiocytic necrotising lymphadenitis?

 Histiocytic necrotising lymphadenitis is also known as Kikuchi disease, Kikuchi–Fujimoto disease, and histiocytic necrotising lymphadenopathy.

 The cause of histiocytic necrotising lymphadenitis remains unknown.
 The histological and clinical presentations suggest either a viral or autoimmune trigger for a T-cell and histocyte immune response .

 The clinical symptoms and signs of histiocytic necrotising lymphadenitis develop over two to three weeks and then subside over the next 4 months [4–6].

 The most common symptom is fever.
 Other systemic signs and symptoms include:

-Less frequent signs and symptoms are sore throat, upper respiratory symptoms, hepatosplenomegaly (swelling of the liver and spleen), weight loss, night sweats, nausea, vomiting, and diarrhoea.
+Less frequent signs and symptoms are a sore throat, upper respiratory symptoms, hepatosplenomegaly (swelling of the liver and spleen), weight loss, night sweats, nausea, vomiting, and diarrhoea.

 Transient cutaneous manifestations have been reported in up to 40% of patients with histiocytic necrotising lymphadenitis [4,5].